roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/connecting-with-chirpstack.md

 />

 :::warning
-:warning: Remember to run the "`sudo gateway-config`" command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
+ Remember to run the "`sudo gateway-config`" command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
 This can be done in item 2 in the menu [Setup RAK Gateway LoRa® concentrator](configuring-the-gateway.html#setup-rak-gateway-lora®-concentrator).
 :::

 * Assuming you have set it up correctly, Login to your ChirpStack to register your LoRaWAN® Gateway by opening the ChirpStack's web page in a browser by entering: